mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 |COGS (30 @ 600)| $18.000|
 |Gross Profit| $6.000|

-In the balance sheet at the end of the period, the inventory is reported at $38.000 ($56.000-$18.000)
+In the balance sheet at the end of the period, the inventory is reported at $38.000 ($56.000-$18.000).

 Important: LIFO is not allowed in IFRS:exclamation: why:question: mainly because it delays or reduces the payment of taxes.

 ---
 Case 3: Average cost
-- The weighted average cost of all units is used to determine COGS
+- The weighted average cost of all units is used to determine COGS.

 |Method| Average|
 |---|---|